Slow Cooker Cajun 15-Bean Soup with Andouille, Ham and Bacon is hearty comfort food that’s easy and perfect for a winter night!

 I am really getting into using my slow cooker!
 Because it’s just the two of us, I don’t bring them out too often because the size of slow cookers I own are too large for two servings.
 Therefore, I often wait to use them until we have a party.

-However, that’s all changing the more I use my slow cookers–the ease and convenience can’t be beat!
+However, that’s all changing the more I use my slow cookers–the ease and convenience can’t be beaten!

-Because we’re talking about saving money, every so often I go through our pantry and look for things that don’t get used in our normal meal rotation like rice or canned tomatoes do.
-Some things tend to get overlooked or pushed back and by the time you get to them, they’re out-of-date and have to be thrown out.
+Every so often I go through our pantry and look for things that don’t get used in our normal meal rotation the way rice or canned tomatoes do.
+Some things tend to get overlooked or pushed back.
+By the time you get to them, they’re out-of-date and have to be thrown out.

 I found the bag of 15-bean mix and this Slow Cooker Cajun 15-Bean Soup with Andouille, Ham and Bacon was born!